Skip to main content

 What should I wear to Cafe Murano?

-Cafe Murano sits in the OAD Casual tier, and the Covent Garden location draws a relaxed but not sloppy crowd.
+Cafe Murano sits in the OAD Casual tier, the Covent Garden location draws a relaxed but not sloppy crowd.
 Think put-together rather than dressed up — neat clothes work fine, a suit is unnecessary.
 It's not a jeans-and-trainers room, but you won't feel out of place in anything you'd wear to a decent neighbourhood dinner.

 Recognized By